adamjast/rewardful/README.md

 For Merchants
 - Spammy reviews
  - How to decipher fake vs authentic customer reviews
+  - **"Check in"** to the restaurant (Problem: extra step for Reviewer)
+  - **Take a picture** of your visit (Problem: extra step for Reviewer; fake pictures)
+  - **Receipt code** (Problem: extra step for Reviewer; majority of customers throw away receipts)
  - 'Merchant' wants to know if reviews are legitimate
 - How do businesses keep up with a surge of review submissions?

 For Reviewers
  - How to keep users engaged using Rewardful?
+  - Receive a notification when a business engages or rewards you for your review
  - What happens if a business is not listed on Rewardful?

 ### Proposals